awsdocs/amazon-eventbridge-user-guide/doc_source/eventbridge-troubleshooting.md

 ScheduleExpressions are in UTC\.
 Make sure you have set the schedule for rule to self\-trigger in the UTC timezone\.
 If the ScheduleExpression is correct, then follow the steps under [I have just created/modified a rule but it did not match a test event](#rule-does-not-match)\.

+**Note**
+Depending on caching, the first instance of a scheduled rule may be dropped\.
+ It can take a short period for rules to take effect\.
+Any trigger that arrives within this period may not match your created or updated schedule\.

 ## My rule did not trigger at the time that I expected<a name="rule-did-not-trigger-on-time"></a>

 EventBridge doesn't support setting an exact start time when you create a rule to run every time period\.
 The count down to run time begins as soon as you create the rule\.